 Benefits Your Blood Pressure

 Consistently eating magnesium-rich foods such as fruits, vegetables and low-fat dairy products is tied to lower blood pressure, reports the University of Maryland Medical Center.
 Besides magnesium, these foods contain ample amounts of calcium and potassium that play key roles in maintaining healthy blood pressure.
-Foods such as banana, avocado, dried apricots and dark green, leafy vegetables are strikingly high in magnesium.
+Foods such as banana, avocado, dried apricots and dark green, leafy vegetables are high in magnesium.
 According to the UMMC, a large clinical study involving more than 8,500 women showed an inverse relationship between a higher intake of magnesium and the risk of high blood pressure in women.

 Protects Your Heart